Sorry, you need to enable JavaScript to visit this website.

 Baccalaureate Pathway

-The American University School of Education (AU SOE) will serve District of Columbia high school students and graduates through dual enrollment courses and their Teacher Pipeline Project which results in a bachelor's degree in education and an OSSE license.
-For more information, please visit the AU SOE website.
+The American University School of Education will serve District of Columbia high school students and graduates through dual enrollment courses and their Teacher Pipeline Project, resulting in a bachelor's degree in education and an OSSE License.
+For more information, please visit the AU SOE website: American University - School of Education

 Paraprofessional Pathway

-The Relay Graduate School of Education (GSE) will serve District of Columbia paraprofessionals currently employed by public and public charter schools in the District through a two-year residency program resulting in a master of arts in teaching (MAT) and an OSSE license.
-For more information, please visit the Relay GSE website.
+Trinity Washington University will serve District of Columbia paraprofessionals currently employed by public and public charter schools in the District through a multi-year residency program resulting in a Bachelor’s Degree in Education and eligibility to apply for an OSSE License.
+For more information, please visit the Trinity Washington University website: School of Education - Trinity Washington University.

 Why Grow Your Own?
 Why Now?